Case Study: Moodles

 Storing User Compositions into the Cloud

 We used Firebase as a real-time data store for recording user compositions.
-By converting a user's tap into MIDI JSON, it enabled us to then publish the JSON file to Firebase for both storage and composition sharing.
-This technique further ensured that latency would remain below 300ms, and file sizes would never prove an issue.
+Converting a user's tap into MIDI JSON enabled us to publish the JSON file to Firebase for both storage and composition sharing.
+This technique ensured latency would remain below 300ms, and file sizes would never prove an issue.